 Andy began his law enforcement career in March of 2002 when he was hired as a Merit Deputy by the Johnson County Sheriff’s Office.
-After graduating the Indiana Law Enforcement Academy he was assigned the road division where he has served throughout his career.
-Andy has held the rank of Sergeant and Lieutenant during his time here at the Sheriff’s Office.
+After graduating the Indiana Law Enforcement Academy he was assigned the road division where he has served throughout his career, attaining the ranks of Sergeant and Lieutenant.
 Andy is an Indiana Law Enforcement Academy Instructor in Emergency Vehicle Operations.
 He is also an instructor in Standardized Field Sobriety through the National Highway Traffic Safety Administration.
-Andy also is an accident investigator, served as a field training officer, and is currently still a member of the Johnson County Sheriff’s Office dive team.
-Andy has received two lifesaving awards and recognized three times by Mothers Against Drunk Driving for DUI enforcement.
+Andy also is an accident investigator, served as a field training officer, and was a long-term member of the Johnson County Sheriff’s Office dive team.
+Andy has received two lifesaving awards and been recognized three times by Mothers Against Drunk Driving for DUI enforcement.

 Damian began his law enforcement career in 2000.
 During his service with the Johnson County Sheriff’s Office, Damian has advanced through the ranks of Reserve Deputy, Deputy, Detective and Sergeant.
-Damian joined the SWAT team in 2001 and currently serves as the SWAT team commander.
-Major Katt has received training from the Indiana Law Enforcement Academy, Narcotics Investigations, DEA Clandestine Lab School, Reid Interview and interrogation Techniques, Crimes Against Children Investigations, and SWAT Command.
+Damian was a member of the Johnson County SWAT Team for 18 years and also served as the SWAT Commander for three years.
+Major Katt has received training from the Indiana Law Enforcement Academy, Narcotics Investigations, DEA Clandestine Lab School, Reid Interview and Interrogation Techniques, Crimes Against Children Investigations, and SWAT Command.

 Matt joined the SWAT team in 1997 and the bomb squad in 2002, he served as team leader on SWAT and enjoyed holding dual specialty responsibilities before stepping down to concentrate on the bomb squad.
 He is now the Johnson County Bomb Squad Commander.
 Matt is an ILEA instructor, ILEA firearms instructor, ILEA patrol rifle instructor, and a certified armorer in Glock pistols, AR-15, and the Remington 870 shotgun.
 Major Rhinehart has received training from the Indiana Law Enforcement Academy, Project Northstar SWAT operators school, FBI Hazardous Devices School, FEMA, Department of Homeland Security, ATF post blast investigation, FBI counter IED, FBI Electronic Counter Measures, and Radiological and Nuclear detection.